 June to August is the monsoon season.
 It often rains, the trails can be muddy, and flights to Lukla might get delayed.
 From September to November, the skies clear up again.
 October is another good time to trek because the weather is dry, cool, and the views are amazing.
 December is cold, but it’s still a good time to go if you’re prepared for snow and freezing nights.

-12 Days Everest Base Camp Trekking Itinerary
+12 Days Everest Base Camp Trek Itinerary

 Day 1